Ghullah Wattwan

 Ghullah Wattwan is a town located to the east of Feroze Wattwan in Sheikhupura District, Pakistan.
-The town has a population of 10,000, mostly farmers and constructors.malik bashir ahmed wattoo(kaloka) is famous personality of ghullah wattwan.
+The town has a population of 10,000, mostly farmers and constructors.

 History

 Watto is rajpoot cast, Since 1998 watto has converted with 2 section behind the fight for lands, Some Watto's are moved in other place and they were make the different place with different name, their name chosen is Ghullah Wattwan.